 Uniform and Dress Policy; Appearance Advice; Equipment Advice

 The school uniform at Lord Grey School is an important part of the ethos, and all students are encouraged to take pride in their appearance.
 The governors and staff believe that wearing of a distinctive school dress makes an important contribution to the tone and reputation of the school; gives students a sense of belonging, and stops students coming to school in clothes which is unsuitable for school.

 The condition of student entry to classes is the wearing of full school uniform.
-John Lewis and Maisies Superstore are the main suppliers of the school uniform for Lord Grey School to maintain our agreed standard.
+Maisies Superstore are the main suppliers of the school uniform for Lord Grey School to maintain our agreed standard.

 Sixth Form students do not wear uniform, but appearance is important and are expected to wear appropriate clothes for school which is based on the concept of smart office wear.
 There is a compulsory Sixth Form dress code.
 We want our Sixth Form students to be treated as individuals and act independently but we also want a collective presence around the school site which younger students, staff and visitors can respect.
 The many visitors to the Sixth Form judge the students and institution partly on appearances.
 Looking more professional also translates into taking oneself seriously as a student.